virtualpublicistcom/docs/source/docs/press-release.md

 After logging into Virtual Publicist, keeping track of your press releases is simple:

 1. From the left menu, select **“Press Releases.”**
-2. You’ll find a list of everything you’ve created in one place.
+2. You’ll find a list of everything you’ve created in one place .

 Each press release includes handy options: